 It’s a middle ground between brotli and gzip, offering a good compression ratio and fast compression and decompression.
 It really shines when it comes to the compression of small, dynamic payloads, as it can leverage its training ability.

-For most websites, it won’t make a huge difference, but for heavy traffic ones, that serve a lot of content it can offload servers, and networks.
+For most websites, it won’t make a huge difference, but for heavy traffic ones, that serve a lot of content it can offload servers, and networks and help users to get their favorite site even faster.